JeidoUran/fvtt-player-client/README.md

 ## Attribution

-RichPresence icons designed by Freepik.
+Client and RichPresence icons designed by Freepik.